blackflame007/k8s_quick_reference/README.md

   - Rarely used directly in production

-- **Secrets**: Securely stores one or more pieces of information in the cluster such as a database password
+- **Secrets**: Securely stores one or more pieces of information in the cluster such as a database password (like an environment variable in bash)

   ```bash
   kubectl create secret generic <secret_name> --from-literal key=value